Table of Contents

 It may sound obvious, but it bears reminding that getting a loan means that you can preserve other assets for other purposes.
 And many times, that makes sense.

 For example, if your assets are tied in an illiquid investment, you may need the cash to buy that vacation house on Martha’s Vineyard.
 We don’t have to think exotic to find illiquid investments in our portfolios.
 Most retirement accounts, including 401(k)s and IRAs, have a form of limited liquidity.
-Because they are taxed at distribution, there are limits to the size of the distribution that is advisable to take in any given year.
-With a larger distribution, the tax bracket may be higher as well.
+Because they are taxed at distribution, there are practical limits to the size of the distribution that is advisable to take in any given year.
 Taking too much may result in more taxes than you are comfortable with.
+Other assets, such as private equity, also have limited liquidity.
 A mortgage on your primary residence may be a solution in this kind of scenario.

-Some also have their wealth tied in other illiquid investments such as real estate or private placements.
-Carrying a mortgage into retirement may allow you the flexibility to enjoy life without liquidating assets.
+Some also have their wealth tied in other illiquid investments, such as real estate or private placements.
+A mortgage may allow you the flexibility to enjoy life without liquidating assets (and paying taxes).

 This doesn’t mean that you cannot save interest payments by paying early; it just means that the amount that can be saved decreases with every payment.
-There comes a time when it may be less expensive to continue mortgage payments than paying early, depending on the financial situation.
+In Graph 1 above, the area below the red line represents the percentage of monthly payments going to interest.
+As more payments are made, you move to the right of the graph, and an increasing amount goes to principal.
+It may be less expensive to continue mortgage payments than to pay early, depending on the specific financial situation (1).

 Are There Other Benefits?

 In most cases, mortgage interest is fixed.
-If you obtained your mortgage before the rate increases of the recent past, it is low interest.
+If you obtained your mortgage before the rate increases of the recent past, the interest portion is relatively low as interest rates have since increased.
 If your income is projected to increase, then the percentage that goes to mortgage payments will decrease.
-Over time, mortgage payments become a smaller part of your budget.
+Over time, the mortgage becomes a smaller part of your budget.
+Graph 2 below shows a case with a fixed mortgage payment and increasing income over 30 years.
+Over time, a mortgage payment that may feel tight at the beginning will become less stressful in a monthly budget.

 Keep Your Debt Under Control

 However, there are criteria to observe.
 The first is that the debt payments should fit within your budget.
-If you have such debt, you should be able to pay it comfortably from your retirement income.
+If you have such debt, you should be able to pay it comfortably out of your retirement income.
+If it is not comfortable, other solutions should be considered.

 That can be confusing because people with retirement income continue to take from their retirement savings, such as Required Minimum Distributions.
 The key is to make sure with your Certified Financial Planner that it fits within the plan.